 Equity accounts are established as a means of returning excess earnings to the members and at the same time increasing the Credit Union's equity base.

-During the year, the Credit Union redeemed a net of 34 (2020 - 32) membership shares.
+During the year, the Credit Union issued a net of 6 (2021 - 34 redeemed) membership shares.

 15. Related party transactions

 Key management compensation of the Credit Union